-Clark I A, Studies in Australian Constitutional Law (Legal Books, first published 1901, 1997 ed) 386.
+&lt;sup>1 Clark AI, Studies in Australian Constitutional Law (Legal Books, first published 1901, 1997 ed) at 386.

-A copy of Clark's draft is available in Williams J M, The Australian Constitution: A Documentary History (Melbourne University Press, 2005) 63-112.
+&lt;sup>2 A copy of Clark's draft is available in Williams JM, The Australian Constitution: A Documentary History (Melbourne University Press, 2005) at 63-112.

-Clark did not attend the 1897-1898 Adelaide Convention and he sent written amendments to the 1898 Melbourne Convention.
-See La Nauze JA, The Making of the Australian Constitution (1972) 67; Reynolds H, "Clark, Andrew Inglis (1848-1907" Australian Dictionary of Biography: Online Edition http://adbonline.anu.edu.au/biogs/A030378b.htm without due process of law, or deny to any person within its jurisdiction the equal protection of its laws".
-He justified the prohibition by quoting the words of a leading American jurist, Justice Cooley of Michigan: 5
+Clark sought to expand the equal protection guarantee at the 1898 Convention.
+He proposed that a State not be able to "... deprive any person of life, liberty or property without due process of law, or deny to any person within its jurisdiction the equal protection of its laws".
+He justified the prohibition by quoting the words of a leading American jurist, Justice Cooley of Michigan:

-A popular form of government does not necessarily assure to the people an exemption from tyrannical legislation.
-On the contrary, the more popular the form, if there be no checks or guards, the greater perhaps may be the danger that excitement and passion will sway the public councils, and arbitrary and unreasonable laws be enacted.
+A popular form of Government does not necessarily assure to the people an exemption from tyrannical legislation.
+On the contrary, the more popular the form, if there be no checks or guards, the greater perhaps may be the danger that excitement and passion will sway the public counsels, and arbitrary and unreasonable laws be enacted.